harmony-one/auto-node/README.md

 7. Get latest header of the node with `./auto_node.sh header`.

+8. Get node config info with `./auto_node.sh export`.

+9. Export the node's logs with  `./auto_node.sh export-logs`.

-8. Export the validator private key and BLS key associated with the node with `./auto_node.sh export`.
+10. Export the validator private key and BLS key associated with the node with `./auto_node.sh export`.

-9. Attach to the docker image (to look around / debug) with `./auto_node.sh attach`.
+11. Attach to the docker image (to look around / debug) with `./auto_node.sh attach`.

-10. Call the CLI with the node as localhost with `./auto_node.sh hmy <cli args>`.
+12. Call the CLI with the node as localhost with `./auto_node.sh hmy <cli args>`.

-11. Kill and remove a node's docker container and shared directory with `./auto_node.sh clean`.
+13. Kill and remove a node's docker container and shared directory with `./auto_node.sh clean`.

 ### A note on BLS keys